cirosantilli/bash-cheat/readme.md

+#about

-simple bash scripts, and general linux how-tos
+simple and *dirty* bash scripts and linux how-tos

-# Note to myself
+they are dirty because bash is insane, for professional stuff, use python.

+## why perl is here

+im also including perl here, since I'll never learn it for real, so not worth making a separate repo, and I'm gonna use perl lapes and pies without mercy where regexes are needed.

+##why not to use bash!

 Bash is evil:

 - has evil quoting
+- has arithmetics, boolean arithmetics, etc
 - evil to get values out of functions
-- does not cross operating systems.
+- does not cross operating systems
+- lacks good libraries
+- slow

-Bash has 2 good things:
+bash has 3 good things:
 - pipes
+- calling methods

 (find was the second, but after I learnt python and about ack, I changed my mind)